kirtan2319/Thyroid-Cancer-Detection/README.md

-# Thyroid Cancer Detection
+# Thyroid Ccancer Detection
- Fairness and Bias in Thyroid Cancer Detection
+ Fairness and Bias on Thyroid cancer Detection